 How to Write a Sales Report

-There are a range of details you could include in your sales report, but including too much information can detract from the key insights you want to highlight.
-Instead, tailor your reports to focus on specific metrics that play the biggest role in your sales process.
+There are a range of details you could include in your sales reports; but including too much information can detract from the key insights you want to highlight.
+Instead, tailor your sales reports to focus on specific metrics that play the biggest role in your sales process.

 Once you know what your focus should be, these are the basic steps you can follow to write a sales report: